-Introductions to Disciplines, Humanities, and Arts (IH code)-Two courses from different departments required (10 credits)
+Introductions to Disciplines, Humanities, and Arts (IH

-Only one IH requirement may be satisfied with a course (equivalent to 5 credits) from the Arts Division (art, film and digital media, history of art and visual culture, music, theater arts); only one language course may be used to satisfy an IH requirement; and only one literature course may be used to satisfy an IH requirement.
+Only one IH requirement may be satisfied with a course (equivalent to5 credits) from the Arts Division (art, film and digital media, historyof art and visual culture, music, theater arts); only one language course may be used to satisfy an IH requirement; and only one literaturecourse may be used to satisfy an IH requirement.
 Note: Transfer courses designated IH from English departments are considered to be literature courses for general education purposes.